unsw-eicrl/unsw-eicrl.github.io/content/_index.md

 We are interested in approaches that combine learning, probabilistic reasoning, and real-world experimentation, with an emphasis on efficiency, robustness, and physical grounding.

-Embodied intelligence and collective robotics is based at UNSW and led by Oliver Obst.
+The embodied intelligence and collective robotics lab is based at UNSW and led by Oliver Obst.
 We expect to host PhD projects aligned with these [research themes](/research/) and welcome [informal enquiries](mailto:research@evilrobots.ai?subject=Prospective%20PhD%20student) from prospective students.